charmed-kubernetes/bundle/README.md

 > Note: If you desire to deploy this bundle locally on your laptop, see the
 > segment about Conjure-Up under Alternate Deployment Methods.
 Default deployment
 > via juju will not properly adjust the apparmor profile to support running
-> kubernetes in lxd.
+> kubernetes in LXD.
 At this time, it is a necessary intermediate deployment
 > mechanism.

 You can increase the constraints by editing the